How the Employment Rights Act is changing employment tribunal time limits

-Most employment tribunal claims, including the majority of unfair dismissal claims, working time regulation claims, discrimination claims and unlawful deduction from wages claims, are subject to a three-month time limit (limitation period).
+The majority of employment tribunal claims, such as most unfair dismissal claims, working time regulation claims, discrimination claims and deduction from wages claims, have a three-month time limit (limitation period).
+Only a few employment tribunal claims, such as for a redundancy payment, unfair dismissal for taking protected industrial action and equal pay, have a six-month limit.

 So what’s changing and when?

-Under the Employment Rights Act, the time limit for bringing most employment tribunal claims will be extended to six months.
+Under the Employment Rights Act, the time limit for most claims will be extended to six months.
+(Breach of contract claims are currently excluded, but it is not clear at this stage if that exclusion is deliberate or not.)

-These reforms are expected to take effect from October 2026.
+These reforms are expected to take effect no earlier than October 2026.

 What you need to do

-Review document retention policies to ensure they remain appropriate in light of the extended time limits.
-As a general principle, documents may need to be kept for longer.
-In particular, ensure that investigation notes and other key records are stored securely for a sufficient period to establish whether a claim has been brought.
+- Revisit your document retention policies to check they are sufficient for the new time limit.
+As a general principle, you may need to retain documents for longer.
+Make sure that key documents, particularly notes of any investigations, are kept securely for enough time to establish whether a claim has been brought.

 How Bhayani Law can help you